cilium/scaffolding/README.md

 Performs the same tests as above, with options for enabling encryption in Cilium.
 One can specify installing Cilium with IPSec enabled, wireguard enabled, or no encryption enabled.

+### IPSec RPS testing

+Performs the same tests as above, but uses a single version of Cilium and includes a build of Cilium that includes an RPS implementation for IPSec.

 ### EGW masquerade delay

 Executes a small-scale scalability test in a kind cluster to determine the amount of time it takes for traffic egressing from a workload pod to be masqueraded through an EGW node.